Reading Habits of Successful People

 These 5 books are classics, but older.
 Much has been discovered the past 5 years on using our mind to create success.
 And much has been learned from Quantum Physics on the concept of what reality is and that there can be multiple realities to choose from each and every moment.

 I want to add one more new book to this list of 5 books to read to achieve success.

 As I’ve matured, had ups and downs in life and business I have become focused on doing what makes me happy and fulfilled, rather than doing what the world says I and everyone else should be doing to be successful.

 I recommend you read Before Happiness, by Shawn Anchor.
 I really enjoyed this book.
 I plan to introduce it to my Mastermind group I lead, in Atlanta, GA. as a must read for this year

 I read about 2 to 3 books a month.
 Most are books one self-improvement books, innovation, quantum theory, psychology and future technologies.
-But The Happiness Advantage is one of the few where the hard science evidence of his Harvard and business studies in the real world really resonated with me.
+But The Happiness Advantage is one of the few where the hard scientific evidence of his Harvard and business studies in the real world really resonated with me.
 This is a self- help book – meets quantum science – meets positive psychology.

 The point that impacted me most is the fact that while the human brain receives eleven million pieces of information per second from our environment, we can only process forty pieces of information per second.
 This critical point means we chose quickly and see a tiny percentage of reality streaming to us every second.
 Thus your reality is a conscious choice: you chose what to focus upon.
 Therefore, what “facts” “you chose”, of all that is coming to you, will create your success or failure.

-Before Happiness, breaks down achieving happiness, into 5 steps: It then goes into clear detail, using real life stories from his Harvard and business consulting studies, to show you how to think anew about what is reality, and your choices in life.
+Before Happiness breaks down achieving happiness, into 5 steps: It then goes into clear detail, using real-life stories from his Harvard and business consulting studies, to show you how to think anew about what is reality, and your choices in life.